Mai Masri: Personal life and career

-Masri met her husband, Lebanese filmmaker Jean Chamoun, in 1977 while visiting Beirut on her summer break from college.
+In 1977 while visiting Beirut on her summer break from college, Masri met her husband, the late Lebanese filmmaker Jean Chamoun (1942-2017).
 The pair connected through their shared love of film making and its ability to influence people’s lives.
 Masri then went back to San Francisco to finish her degree and returned to Beirut in 1981.
 At this time the Israeli invasion of Lebanon had begun, and Masri and Chamoun had to abandon a project they were working on.
 Instead that summer the pair shot rousing footage under dangerous conditions which they would later use in their films Wild Flowers (1986), Suspended Dreams (1992), Under the Rubble (1983) and War Generation (1989).
 In 1986 Masri and Chamoun were married and had founded Nour Productions.
 The couple have two daughters.
-On August 9, 2017 Masri's husband Jean Chamoun passed away after a long battle with Alzheimer's disease.
+On August 9, 2017 Masri's husband Jean Chamoun died after a long battle with Alzheimer's disease.
 The pair's partnership led to the production of a total of 15 films, all of which gave voice to stories of peoples living under the hardships of war.
 Their work is praised for becoming the instrument of change and creativity which they had bonded over and set to achieve.

 After their first film, Under the Rubble (1983), Masri and Chamoun bought their own equipment allowing them to produce low budget films on their own terms.
 They lived in Paris for a year to network outside of the Arab film industry, in order to be able to produce and distribute films abroad.
 The pair received their big break when the BBC commissioned War Generation for their Inside Story.